fluxninja/aperture/docs/content/concepts/scheduler/quota-scheduler.md

 :::

-_Quota Scheduler_ is used to schedule requests based on importance while ensuring that the application adheres to third-party API rate limits or inter-service API quotas.
+The _Quota Scheduler_ is used to schedule requests based on importance while ensuring that the application adheres to third-party API rate limits or inter-service API quotas.